tzigzagz/tzigzagz.github.io/condensed-summary-of-official-zigzag.md

 #STORAGE IN SLICES
+A slice (set of zzcells) has two areas:

+* cells
+* content
-A slice (set of zzcells) has two areas: cells content text cells (texels) are secretly pointers into a text area, thus giving permanized addresses to all the text
+text cells (texels) are secretly pointers into a text area, thus giving permanized addresses to all the text

 # DIMENSION TYPES-- for now
 - plain dimensions
-- special dimensions (action dimensions?) z.clone, how clones are handled (cannot be changed by hand, only by making and deleting clones
+- special dimensions (action dimensions?)
+	- z.clone, how clones are handled (cannot be changed by hand, only by making and deleting clones
- -- z.xeq, as a way of promoting scriptability
+	- z.xeq, as a way of promoting scriptability -containment dimensions: experimental.
- -- containment dimensions: experimental. z..contain, z..contained-set
+	..contain, z..contained-set
 	The first of these is a hierarchical relation of containment.
 	The second, at right angles, specifies a list of contained objects.
 	This works for mapping boxes and folders, and programs, but not for other things.

 # BASIC DIMENSIONS
-Utility dimensions: d.1, d.2, d.3, d.4
+* Utility dimensions: d.1, d.2, d.3, d.4
-Zystem dimensions: z.clone, z.xeq
+* Zystem dimensions: z.clone, z.xeq
-Graphical dimensions: gr.1, gr.2, gr.(whatever)
+* Graphical dimensions: gr.1, gr.2, gr.(whatever)
-  Special-purpose graphical dimensions, assigned by users, shd be gr.(userstring).N, allowing graphical dimensions to be grouped and stepped z.home connects the home cells of each resident slice. z.sliceversion takes effect when two versions of a slice are resident.
+	* Special-purpose graphical dimensions, assigned by users,
+	* shd be gr.(userstring).N, allowing graphical dimensions to be grouped and stepped
+* z.home connects the home cells of each resident slice.
+* z.sliceversion takes effect when two versions of a slice are resident.
-  It connects each cell to its corresponding version in the other slice. z.preflet allows a cell to express a latent connection to a particular cell on another slice.
+	* It connects each cell to its corresponding version in the other slice.
+* z.preflet allows a cell to express a latent connection to a particular cell on another slice.
 The preflet is a cell along z.preflet which specifies what cell and what dimension-- possibly with a remote clone of that cell.
 When that connection is made, the preflet flips in the opposite dimension to record the cell it should reconnect to when the desired slice is no longer resident.

 #VIEWS
 A view program shows zzcells and their connections,